NHS Grampian clinicians warn of lack of staff in emergency departments

 The letter said medics did not want a repeat of a 2014 staffing crisis in the health board.

-The medic claimed he had worked six weekends in a row to fill in the gaps.
+The doctor claimed he had worked six weekends in a row to fill in the gaps.

+Staff in the emergency departments also sent a joint letter to NHS Grampian in January this year, the radio show heard.

-In January this year, a joint letter signed by a number of staff in NHS Grampian emergency departments warned these A&Es were failing and “unlikely to be able to perform their statutory duty in a major incident”.
+This warned they were “unlikely to be able to perform their statutory duty in a major incident”, with bed blocking a significant safety concern.

-Doctors estimate that between December 30 last year and January 3 this year, a total of 260 A&E patients were delayed in excess of eight hours in Grampian’s emergency departments.
+Doctors estimated that between December 30 last year and January 3 this year, a total of 260 A&E patients were delayed in excess of eight hours in Grampian’s emergency departments.

 They estimate these long waits equate to at least three excess deaths in that five-day period.

-Five weeks after the joint letter was submitted to bosses a major incident was declared at Aberdeen Royal Infirmary on February 22 as a result of the pressures being felt by the service.
+Five weeks after the joint letter was submitted to bosses, a major incident was declared at Aberdeen Royal Infirmary on February 22 as a result of the pressures.

 ‘Tremendous pressure”